Josip Šutalo: International career

 Šutalo made his debut for Croatia national team on 10 June 2022 in a 1–0 victory over Denmark in the Nations League, having been named in the starting lineup.
 On 17 December 2022, he made his debut for Croatia at a major tournament in the 2–1 third place play-off victory over Morocco at the 2022 FIFA World Cup.
+On 5 June 2023, he was named in the final squad for the 2023 UEFA Nations League Finals, playing both games as Croatia finished as runners-up to Spain.